-4099 Special Studies in Health Var-Var-Var
+4099 Special Studies in Health

 A student-initiated academic pursuit, mutually agreed upon by the student and faculty member and carried on outside the classroom.
 Before registration, the student must have the plan of study approved by a supervising faculty member and the Dean of Health Technologies.
 Students receive grades of S or U for this course.
-Prerequisites: Varies.
+Prerequisites: Specific for course offered.

-9320 Internship - Health Technologies 1-20-1
+9320 Internship - Health Technologies

 Students participate in an unpaid field learning experience 16 to 20 hours per week.
-Students must adhere to Health Division co-op policies and procedures to earn credit.
+Students must adhere to Health Division coop policies and procedures to earn credit.

 Prerequisites: Admitted to a program, coordinator consent, 2.0 minimum GPA.